fuvidani/web-app-engineering/README.md

 - `POST http://localhost:8080/counter` (increments counter)
 - `POST http://localhost:8080/reset` (resets the counter)

+**Important**: Don't forget to enable Basic Auth with the credentials from `application.yml` otherwise the REST-calls will return `401 Unauthorized`.

 ## Running locally through Docker
 Running the project using Docker saves you the trouble starting and setting up a local